nuta/ftl/README.md

 # FTL

-FTL is a new operating system aiming to be an alternative cloud OS to Linux/BSDs/Illumos.
+FTL is a new operating system aiming to be an alternative OS in cloud environments to Linux/BSDs/Illumos.

 ```
     Container #1 (Linux compat)      Container #2 (custom OS)